2/23/2022 0 Comments

 In the instances where we want something that is coming to or has come to completion to fully complete, cord cutting is the energetic equivalent of taking your name off the utilities; cleaning out your desk at a former workplace, or asking for your sweatshirt back from a former partner.
 It’s the final housekeeping detail that allows for there to no longer be any engagement or interaction with what you are moving away from.

-I will give a brief outline of how to go through a cord cutting ritual that can be modified to fit your particular circumstance.
-Before doing so, let’s talk a little bit about the energy that makes up the cord(s) we are removing.
+Let’s talk a little bit about the energy that makes up the cord(s) we are removing.

 Both our own energy and the energy of whatever we are corded into make up the cord.
 There can also be energies entangled in these cords that are not a direct participant in the relationship, but they do affect the relationship indirectly.
 For example: a cord between you and a job will have your own energy and quite possibly one or more of the following - the energy of your boss, the energy of the workplace, the energy of the field you work within, and the energy of what you believe about work and financial stability.
 You can let your mind wander and find many other energies that may make up that cord as well.